• Cherries

 It was previously thought that Cherries didn’t even emit ethylene, however recent scientific research has proven that they do.
 In-fact cherries emit ethylene from the pedicel / stems which are then able to react with the receptors in the fruit, initiating and stimulating the ripening process.
 This induces a wide array of physiological responses even at very low concentrations, especially on the firmness of the fruit and reducing shelf-life.

-Research as well as our commercial trials have shown that even low ethylene levels detrimentally effect the quality of sweet cherry and the pedicel.
+Research as well as our commercial pilots have shown that even low ethylene levels detrimentally effect the quality of sweet cherry and the pedicel.
 This risk is further enhanced when sweet cherry is packed in MAP bags, with temperatures regularly increasing above set limits for the bag design.
 Therefore, rather than maintaining the desired firmness of the cherries, the accumulated ethylene within MAP induces premature softening (IntechOpen- Open Science Open Minds).

 The trapped ethylene in containers or MAP bags can exacerbate the natural senescence processes, making the cherries more prone to physiological disorders and postharvest decay, so the combination of MAP and RYPEN technology optimises the benefits of the MAP packaging.